NEUBIAS/training-resources/_modules/filter_neighbourhood.md

 #### The math

 There are really many many ways how to cleverly compute on a pixel neighborhood.
 For example, one class of computations is called convolutional filters, another is called rank filters.
 Here, we focus on the relatively simple mean filter, which is the mean filter.

+#### Best practice

+As usual, everything depends one the scientific question, but maybe one could say to use a filter that changes the image as little as possible.